tslearn-team/tslearn/tslearn/docs/dtw.rst

-soft-DTW hence depends on a hyper-parameter :math:`\gamma` that controls the smoothing of the resulting metric (DTW corresponds to the limit case :math:`\gamma \rightarrow 0`).
+soft-DTW hence depends on a hyper-parameter :math:`\gamma` that controls the smoothing of the resulting metric (squared DTW corresponds to the limit case :math:`\gamma \rightarrow 0`).

 .. code-block:: python